JsonJn/fast_desmos/README.md

 ## Running the program

+### By building it yourself

 Have Rust installed, clone the repository, run `cargo run --release` in the project directory.

+### By running the executable

+Download the executable from the releases, and run it. **This is untested, there may be issues.**
+It also only supports Windows right now.

 ## Usage